Contact Us

 andrea bednar saying no simplicity

-This month's theme is Simplicity.
-How do you make your life simpler, more manageable, and less stressful?
+Simplicity.
+How do you simplify your life to be more manageable and less stressful?

-As one small example, consider the complexity of your smartphone.
+As a tiny example, consider the complexity of your smartphone.
 How many apps do you have on your phone (actually stop reading and count them)?
 Do you use folders to organize your apps?
 How many folders do you have?
-How many screen pages do you have?
+How many open browser tabs do you have?
 Check the photo gallery of your phone.
-Have you used the favorites, the albums, the pictures files, the stories files, the suggested, the recent, the shared albums?
+Have you used the favorites, the albums, the pictures files, the stories files, the suggested, the recent, and the shared albums?
 How many apps do you have open right now?
-Do you use the 'optimize your phone'?
-How often?
-Are you aware of, and can you utilize all the bells and whistles your phone offers?
+Are you aware of, and can you utilize, all the bells and whistles your phone offers?

 That's just three devices.
-The amount of complexity in only these three devices is mind-boggling.
+The complexity of these three devices alone is mind-boggling.

-Because of all this new behavior, everything requires thinking.
-It's exhausting.
-The more we deal with the unfamiliar, and the more options we have, the more complex life is.
+Everything requires thinking.
+The more we have to deal with the non-routine aspects of our lives, and the more options we have for dealing with them, the more complex life is.

-We can't always eliminate "newness" from our lives.
-Things change, and we need to flex with those changes, but we can eliminate some of our options to make things simpler.
+We can't always eliminate the non-routine from our lives.
+Things naturally change, and we need to flex with those changes.
+However, we can eliminate some of the myriad of options to choose from to simplify life.

-People ask us to do things all the time (although it doesn't always sound like asking).
+People always ask us to do things (although it doesn't always sound like asking).

 You must read this book (watch this movie, listen to this podcast)!
 Can you read my book and review it on Amazon and Goodreads?
-How about a zoom dinner on Saturday?
+How about zoom cocktails on Saturday?
 Can you click on my page?
 I'd love a thought partner on this project.
-We're putting together a committee, and we'd appreciate your unique perspective.
+We're pulling together a committee, and I'd appreciate your unique perspective.
 I'm about to jump into your field - can you tell me how you got started?
 I'm doing a podcast, and I'd love you to be a guest!
 I'm offering a webinar, and I could use some friendly faces in the audience.
 Social distancing block party -- can you come??

 Fun and interesting things to do.
 Things to which we'd like to say YES!